 They stopped walking and looked out toward the Rhine, a silvery purple in the moonlight.
 “You know my mother grew up in Grandfather Pepin’s palaces,” he said.

 King Pepin, our present king’s father, Alda reminded herself.
 Shall I ever become accustomed to his manner of referring to the royal family?
 Alda nodded for Hruodland to continue.

 Another solution is to cheat a little, using variants of the name and spelling.
 I call Charlemagne’s son Karl.
 As for Charlemagne’s two Pepins, I am fortunate enough that my first two books take place before his renaming, which allows me to call him Carloman.
-In the third book, I have a Pepin and Pippin.
+In the third book, Queen of the Darkest Hour, I have a Pepin and Pippin.